ThomasAsuncion/Simple-Dialogue/README.md

 - Dialogue speed is adjustable
 - Skipping prevention has been implemented
 - Triggering the dialogue is as easy as attaching the DialogueTrigger script to the object that will initiate a conversation
+- Dialogue Speed can be adjusted in the inspector

 A special thanks to [Brackeys](https://github.com/Brackeys) for his tutorial on Dialogue Managers in Unity!